Roll20/roll20-api-scripts/Its A Trap/README.md

 ###### Updates
 '''2.1'''
 * Refactored code.
 * ItsATrap now exposes an API for its functions.
+* Customizable trap messages via GM notes.

 This is a script that allows GMs to quickly and very easily set up traps on the GM layer, and detect when tokens on the objects layer move over them.
 This